DessertSource/dessert-brickadia-guide/guide/docs/Wires/Gates/Math.md

 ![Modulo Floor Gate](../../assets/diagrams/wires/gates/math/Modulo_Floor_Gate.svg)

-Does the same as the Modulo gate but floors the value down to an integer.
-Described as the equivalent of Python's modulo.
+Does the same as the Modulo gate but rounds the value down to an equivalent lower integer.

 * $17.6 \div 5 = 3$ with a remainder of $2.6$,
 floored down to $2$.<br>